webdenim/material-components-kit/_pages/index.md

           Build web apps with Material Design.
 Effortlessly.
         </h1>
         <p class="mk-section__description mk-mb--none">
-          <strong>Material Kit by Webdenim</strong> is a UI toolkit for building websites and web apps
+          <strong>Material Components Kit</strong> is a UI toolkit for building websites and web apps
           with Material Design.
 Built on top of Material Components for the Web.
         </p>
         <p class="mk-section__actions">